yeahglo/post-install-config/README.md

 <img width="1243" alt="Screen Shot 2023-07-13 at 9 38 00 AM" src="https://github.com/yeahglo/post-install-config/assets/91516100/01c09ec5-eec5-4ec2-94b6-9601455c9f40">

 **_Help Topics will be visible to users to assign to individual tickets.
-Note the option to create parent/child relationships and to customize further under the New Tickets options and Forms tabs._**
+You can customize further under the "New Tickets options" and "Forms" tabs._**

 <h2>Next Steps</h2>